Vegan Brightening Products for Melanin-Rich Skin

 Step 3: Hydrating Moisturizer

 Richer plant-based cream for overnight repair.
-Look for ingredients like shea butter, jojoba oil, or plant ceramides.
+Look for shea butter, jojoba oil, or plant ceramides.

-Add a vegan turmeric body scrub 1-2x weekly for body brightening.
+Add a vegan turmeric body scrub 1-2 times weekly for body brightening.
 For face, use a gentle enzyme exfoliant (papaya or pineapple-based) rather than harsh physical scrubs.

 Common Mistakes to Avoid